Sanctuary Seekers’ Unit

 • It is specifically designed to remove barriers to access and inclusion which refugee-background students often face, and students will have access to specialist wrap-around support from partner organisation RefuAid before, during and after the course

-• There is an enhanced emphasis on supporting students to become independent learners, and students will receive a good deal of guidance and support in how to use effective learning strategies (such as planning and goal setting)
+• There is an enhanced emphasis on supporting students to become independent learners, and students receive a good deal of guidance and support in how to use effective learning strategies (such as planning and goal setting)

 • The ethos behind RefugEAP is that of trauma-informed social justice education, with an emphasis on inclusivity, student choice and agency, critical thinking, social responsibility and personal reflection.
-This will be reflected in the processes and the content of the course, which will be largely based around examining the UN Sustainable Development Goals (we adapted the Develop EAP: A Sustainable Academic English Skills Course materials developed by Averil Bolster and Peter Levrai for this purpose)
+This is reflected in the processes and the content of the course, which will be largely based around examining the UN Sustainable Development Goals (we adapted the Develop EAP: A Sustainable Academic English Skills Course materials developed by Averil Bolster and Peter Levrai for this purpose)

 Who is it for?